ForNetCode/documentation/guide/config.md

   #  authServerUrl: "http://keycloak-dev.fornetcode.com",
   #  frontClientId : "fornet",
   #  # the user who has admin role can login in admin web, if undefined, anyone in the keycloak of realm can login
+  #  # when server.saas enabled, this is useless
   #  adminRole: "admin",
   #  # the user who has client role can login in client, if undefined, anyone in the keycloak of realm can login
+  #  # when server.saas enabled, this is useless
   #  clientRole: "client",
   #}
 }